gocodeclub/projects/webapps/part1/tutorial.md

 }
 ```

 Martini is a minimalistic web framework for quickly writing modular web applications/services in Go.
-Whats unique about Martini is its method of dependecy injection to deal with common request issues.
+Whats unique about Martini is its method of dependency injection to deal with common request issues.

 To get this hello world up and running, you need to first copy the code and place it in your GOPATH, lets call it server.go.